Husam-Asif/Databases-and-SQL/README.md

 Critical Thinking: Translating business needs into structured data systems

-📬 Submission Info
-Workbook completed and submitted as part of the Just IT Data Technician course.

 Feel free to explore the queries and get in touch if you’d like to discuss database design or optimization strategies!